Seclect a Category of Q & A

 The American Cancer Society recommends a 3-prong approach to sun protection with their "Slip!
 Slop!
-Slap!" campaign.
-They suggest you "slip" on clothes made of "tightly woven fabrics", "slop" on 15+SPF sunscreen, and "slap" on a hat that shades your face, neck and ears and “wrap” around some sunglasses.
+Slap!
+And Wrap" campaign.
+They suggest you "slip" on a shirt made of "tightly woven fabrics", "slop" on 15+SPF sunscreen, "slap" on a hat that shades your face, neck and ears and “wrap” around some sunglasses.
 Find all of these items at Solartex.

 No. Clothing is recommended because it can reduce exposure to a broad spectrum of UVA and UVB rays.
 Clothing absorbs or blocks much of the radiation from sun exposure.
 With our variety of long and short sleeved swim shirts and long and short sleeved all in one suits, or full body suits, plus our swim shorts and swim pants, you can cover as much skin as you are comfortable with, both enhancing your protection from UV rays and reducing your exposure to chemicals from sunscreen.
 While sunscreen remains an important part of a balanced sun protection plan, many organizations such as the American Cancer Society, the Skin Cancer Foundation and the American Academy of Dermatology recommend wearing tightly-woven protective clothes.

 Sunscreen originally blocked only UVB rays, the ones that cause a tan or sunburn.
-UVA rays were thought to be safe, but a few years ago scientists learned that UVA rays are dangerous.
+UVA rays were thought to be safe, but scientists learned that UVA rays are dangerous.
 Now most sunscreens block some UVA rays, but not all of them, and scientists still don't know whether the most dangerous UVA rays are being blocked.

 Research indicates that most people do not apply enough sunscreen to achieve the desired SPF, and in practical use often achieve an SPF protection equivalent to between 3 and 7.
 The average adult needs to apply more than one ounce per application and frequent reapplication is required.
 And sunscreen is hard to apply properly--it is easy to miss a spot and end up with sunburn!
 Water, wind, heat, humidity, and altitude can decrease sunscreen's effectiveness and it rubs off, sweats off, rinses off and fades away making it necessary to reapply regularly.
 Studies also show that many people apply sunscreen after sun exposure begins and may take up to one hour to apply it to their children.
 Since sunburn can occur within minutes, a large quantity of sunscreen must be applied to all family members before going outside.
 Besides the expense of trying to use sunscreen effectively, it is often a hassle--especially with small children!